ToastHawaii/public-bookcase-map/src/www/README.md

 ## I have a website, can I use this map?

 Yes, the code is free for use, copying and modification.

+## More

+A map with public and free facilities and offers: [Priceless](http://unbezahlbar.github.io/map/)

 ---